braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/gmail_promotions_tab.md

 # Gmail Promotion tool

-Gmail has updated the [mobile Promotions tab][1] to allow marketers to send more information via annotations in a "card" rather than just the subject line or pre-header information.
-Braze has built a tool to help you build the card from our product.
+By using the Gmail [mobile Promotions tab][1] and the Braze Content Library, you can send more information via annotations in a "card" rather than just the subject line or pre-header information.

 ## Building the card with Braze

-Building the card in Braze is easy!

-First, create your email campaign as you normally would.
-Then, as you're editing the content of your email, under **Content Library**, click the **Gmail Promotion Setup** tab.
-Here, you'll be able to fill out fields that will generate the script for your Gmail Promo Tab card.
+1. Create your email campaign as you usually would.
+2. Go to the **Content Library** section and click the **Gmail Promotion Setup** tab.
+3. Fill out the fields that will generate the script for your Gmail Promo Tab card.

 ![An example of how to build a card.][2]